 Our water quality specialists go out in the field monthly to monitor water quality at streams throughout Pierce County.
 We also collect benthic samples from a subset of streams every summer.
-Below are 2020 results from our stream monitoring program.
-This report summarizes results between October 1, 2019, and September 30, 2020.
+Below are 2021 results from our stream monitoring program.
+This graphic below summarizes results between October 1, 2020, and September 30, 2021.

 Watershed health is classified into three categories — Poor, Moderate and Good — using Benthic Index of Biotic Integrity (BIBI) scores and Water Quality Index (WQI) scores.
 Click on the tabs above to learn more about how these data points paint a water quality picture.